bestfocus/cal_fast_fourier_transform/README.md

 Generate an input wave

+Plot the wave

 Use fast fourier transform function fft to calculate results

+Plot the results in the frequency dimension

 # Installation

-It needs to have scipy fft library
+It needs to have scipy.fftpack library, go to the link https://docs.scipy.org/doc/scipy/reference/generated/scipy.fftpack.fft.html#scipy.fftpack.fft

 # License

+It doesn't need a license to use this program